Engineering work experience

 - competency-based online assessment centre.

-Get more advice on applying for jobs and read our interview tips in case you're asked to interview for the role, either online or in person.
+Get more advice on applying for jobs and read our interview tips.

 Be aware that many employers will pay more than this.
-Here's a selection of some of the salaries on offer from leading firms in 2024:
+Here's a selection of some of the (pro rata) salaries on offer from leading firms in 2025:

 How will the experience affect my job prospects?

-Many companies offer permanent jobs to graduates who've performed well on their internship or placement schemes, so completing one can really pay off.
+Many companies offer permanent jobs to graduates who've performed well in their internship or placement programmes, so completing one can pay off.

 Find out more